XML News Feed

 This policy covers the treatment of Credit Card, Social Security, Employee, and Customer Data.
 The policy is 15 pages in length.
 This policy complies with Sarbanes Oxley Section 404.

-The policy applies to the entire enterprise, its vendors, its suppliers (including outsourcers) and co-location providers and facilities regardless of the methods used to store and retrieve sensitive information (e.g. online processing, outsourced to a third party, Internet, Intranet or swipe terminals).
+The policy applies to the entire enterprise, its vendors, its suppliers (including outsourcers) and co-location providers and facilitie regardless of the methods used to store and retrieve sensitive information (e.g. online processing, outsourced to a third party, Internet, Intranet or swipe terminals).

-Travel and Off-Site Meeting Policy - Protection of data and software is often is complicated by the fact that it can be accessed from remote locations.
+Protection of data and software is often is complicated by the fact that it can be accessed from remote locations.
 As individuals travel and attend off-site meetings with other employees, contractors, suppliers and customers data and software can be compromised.
 This policy is four page in length and covers:

 • Data and application security